Digitalist-Open-Cloud/Matomo-Plugin-ExtraTools/README.md

 2) Environment variable
 3) Option (matomo:install --db-username=myuser)
 4) File overrides (matom-install --install-file=install.json)

-**The --install-file option is still work in progress - it does not yet support installation of plugins - for now only plugins listed in configi.ini.php will be installed !!**

 ### matomo:requirements
 Check that all requirements, mandatory and optional, are in place.